 13 Reasons to Love Door County in Winter

-The beach in winter
+The colors of winter

 Chairs on the grounds hint both at colorful, intriguing home and garden accessories inside Blue Dolphin House, a renovated farmhouse near Ephraim -- and at the promise of spring, a few months away.

 A version of this was originally published in Midwest Living® November/December 2008.